quickgrid/Setup-Guide/README.md

 Use `WinSCP` to download files from aws ec2 to local system.
 Download the android tensorflow `aar` files with this to put into android project.

+Use `ppk` generated with `puttygen` in WinSCP advanced authentication.
+Log in to server with user name.

 WinSCP AWS EC2 instructions, https://winscp.net/eng/docs/guide_amazon_ec2.